At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Highlight your relevant experience in building control inspection, general building surveying, or project management.
-Be specific about your previous roles and how they relate to the tasks mentioned in the job description.
+Tailor Your CV: Make sure your CV highlights relevant experience in building control inspection, general building surveying, and project management.
+Use keywords from the job description to demonstrate your suitability for the role.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is crucial for a Building Control Inspector.

 How to prepare for a job interview at PeopleWorks